Duolingo Review — A Good Use of Your Time? 2024

 Back then, the homepage said, “With Duolingo you learn a language for free, and simultaneously translate the Web.”[8]
 I thought it was the stupidest idea that I had ever heard and promptly forgot about it.

-Apparently, other people didn’t like it either, so the banner headline on the homepage was soon changed to “Duolingo.
-Free language education for the world,” and later to the current “Learn a language for free.
-Forever.”
+Apparently, most people didn’t like it, so the banner headline on the homepage was soon changed to “Duolingo.
+Free language education for the world,” and later it was changed to “Learn a language for free.
+Forever” and as I write this in May of 2024, their home page banner says, “The free, fun, and effective way to learn a language!”

-In this case, “forever” probably does not mean something like, “The sun will come up in the east forever.”
-It probably means something much more like “I‘ll love you forever,” which tends to be a lot shorter kind of forever.
+So Duolingo’s free forever, didn’t end up meaning something like, “The sun will come up in the east forever.”
+It was a lot more like “I‘ll love you forever,” which tends to be a lot shorter kind of forever.

 Super Duolingo – Pay to Get Rid of the Ads